chen7206/web1/README.md

  ***
 # Welcome to GithubPages

-### We are Dongguo University Department of computer software program internship members，
-   this time we choose the topic is webRTC
+### We are Dongguo University Department of computer software program internship members，this time we choose the topic is webRTC

 ## Topics： webRTC

 ### Teammate
 -  Jeonghan Seock, Shim Hee Oh, Kang Jung, Chen Hui